CoBRA: Programming Cognitive Bias in Social Agents Using Classic Social Science Experiments: Understanding Agent Specification

-\textbf{Simulated social experiment setup}.
-We adapted the classic \textit{Asian Disease} study~\citep{Asian_Disease} for testing framing effect-participants tended to make more risk-averse decisions when outcomes were positively framed (e.g., ``200 people will be saved''), but exhibited greater risk-seeking behavior when the same outcomes were presented as losses (e.g., ``400 people will die''), into a prompt-based scenarios template.
-A sample scenario prompt is as follows:
+We used \textit{Asian Disease}~\cite{Asian_Disease} as the study instrument. \textit{Asian Disease} is a classic social experiment for testing the framing effect.
+There are two validated insights associated with this experiment: (1) Participants tended to make more risk-averse decisions when outcomes were positively framed (e.g., ``200 people will be saved''), but exhibited greater risk-seeking behavior when the same outcomes were presented as losses (e.g., ``400 people will die'')~\cite{Asian_Disease}; (2) Domain expertise (e.g., expertise in economics) can attenuate susceptibility to framing effects~\cite{Nudge2008}, which we treat as a tendency observed in prior work rather than a universal property of all economists or all contexts, and use as a hypothesis about how an ``Economist'' persona might behave under framing.
+We developed 15 scenario prompts by adapting published experiment descriptions~\cite{Asian_Disease,invest_insur}, each with varying positive and negative framings.
+For example, { { }}